+This quick and easy healthy Artichoke and Red Bell Pepper Coleslaw, a unique, creamy, and tangy coleslaw with apple cider vinegar, caraway seed, and jarred artichokes and roasted red bell peppers.
+It is gluten-free and Weight Watchers friendly (@ 1 WW point), and sure to spruce up your plate!
 I don't ever recall getting excited about coleslaw.
 Don't get me wrong - I love the stuff, but it can also be boring.
-It's one of those dishes that is just always there, on the side of your plate, non-threatening and reliable.
-But sometimes you just don't want boring old coleslaw.
-I wanted a unique healthy coleslaw, so that's why I came up this Healthy Artichoke and Red Pepper Coleslaw; something different from the usual...
+It's one of those dishes that is always just there, on the side of your plate, non-threatening and reliable.
+But sometimes you don't want boring old coleslaw.
+I wanted a unique healthy coleslaw, so that's why I came up with this healthy, something different from the usual..

-My Mom makes a pretty darn good one and her magic ingredient is caraway seed.
-I've incorporated that yumminess into this recipe, as well as the addition of roasted red peppers and artichoke hearts.
-It's only 2 WW points on the blue plan per serving, gluten-free and it changes things up nicely!
+My Mom makes a pretty darn good coleslaw, and her magic ingredient is caraway seed.
+So I've incorporated that yumminess into this Artichoke and Red Bell Pepper Slaw recipe.
+It changes things up nicely.
 Okay, now you can get excited about coleslaw!

 Jump to: